BlackcrownC/PHS3910/Mandat 1/correlation_matrices/README.md

-Folder that contains the .mat files for each of the correlation matrix
+Folder that contains the .mat files for each correlation matrix